fair-search/fairsearch-deltr-for-elasticsearch/README.md

 ## Usage

 There are several steps you need to take.
+In the following, we describe how to use the adapter to search on a collection of e-mails from W3C, included in /data/, which is one of the examples we used in the paper (see bibliography below).

 ### Index the training corpus